 Q: I want to learn about the National Art Honor Societies and/or have a general question about the NAHS/NJAHS programs.
 Where can I find this information?

-A: Visit NAHS Link to learn more about these programs.
-Download a PDF of the FAQs.
+A: Visit this page to learn more about these programs.
+View the FAQ here.

 Q: As an NAEA member, where can I voice a problem, suggest a policy change, or a new program?